 For further details visit the True Blue Resort website here.

+Found yourself wondering about the cost of the taxi fare?
 The taxi fare from the airport is US$15 one way for up to four people, and US$2 for each additional person.

 What are your office hours?